OCDev1/VidTube-server/README.md

 ----------------------------------------------------------------------------------

 * The **Home page** contains many exciting features such as:
-    * A video list displaying some of the videos on the platform
+    * A video list displaying in a random order some of the videos on the platform
     * A search bar where you can filter videos by title
     * The ability to sign in (or sign up and then sign in) which unlocks more features such as:
         * Upload video - share your videos and content with the world (note: videos must contain a title, description, thumbnail etc.).